ncatlab/nlab-content/pages/2198.md

 In this way, we get the category $Proset$ of preordered sets as a [[reflexive subcategory]] of $QProx$, with the category $Setoid$ of [[setoids]] (sets equipped with equivalence relations) as a reflexive subcatgory of $Prox$.

-In [[constructive mathematics]], a quasi-proximal nearness space (despite its general unreasonableness) or neighborhood space gives rise to a preordered set as above, while a proximal apartness space yields an [[inequality relation]] that is an [[apartness relation]] if we have Complete Regularity.
+In [[constructive mathematics]], a quasi-proximal nearness space (despite its general unreasonableness) or neighborhood space gives rise to a preordered set as above, while a proximal apartness space yields an [[inequality relation]] that is an [[apartness relation]] if we have Local Decomposability.

 ### Topological spaces